 And sometimes that’s the thing about Depression.
-You may have to beat it once, twice and sometimes, even a hundred times.
-At least, that’s what it’s like for me.
+You may have to fight it once, twice and sometimes, even a hundred times – that’s what it’s like for me.

 And that’s what I wanted to share with you today, I want to share with you 5 Beliefs that Made My Depression Worse.

-I understand that some of you may not have these beliefs but if you do, let’s work on this together to change those into something that will make things lighter and more bearable for us.
+I understand that some of you may not have these beliefs but if you do, let’s work on this together to change those into something that will make things lighter and more bearable for us – we can do this!

 Seeing the world from a negative perspective

-With everything that we are seeing on the news, and sometimes Social Media it’s so easy to fall into the trap of negativity and only see the world in a negative light.
+With Social Media and everything that has been happening on the news, it’s so easy to fall into the trap of negativity and only see the world in a negative light.

-I was wrong.
 I blinded myself from all the good things that were happening around me.
-I refused to see the positive things and I just focused on all the negativity.
+I refused to see the positive things and I just focused all my energy and attention to all the negativity.